graphql-nexus/nexus-prisma/CONTRIBUTING.md

 ## Tests

+#### General

 - We disable `kleur` colors so snapshots do not have them.
 It would be nice to put the DX of colors into tests but needs some work.
 Node 12/14 results in different codes, [thus different snapshots](https://github.com/prisma/nexus-prisma/pull/3#issuecomment-782432471).
 See test-mode feature request here: https://github.com/lukeed/kleur/issues/47#issue-812419257.

+#### E2E

+- Will look for a Postgres server running on port `5700`.
+Use docker-compose file in this repo for easy setup.
+Default public database will be used.
+Each run of the test e2e test will reset all data in that database.

 ## Link-Like Development